my1e5/dpg-examples/README.md

 ## Persistance

 Examples of how to save and load the state of a GUI.
-This includes the values of GUI items, the position of windows, etc. A simple example using `dict` is shown as well as a more advanced example using `dataclasses`.
+This includes the values of GUI items, the position of windows, etc. A simple example using `dict` is shown as well as an approach using `dataclasses`.
+Both store the app state in a JSON file.

 ## Plots